Lucky041/Travel_Itinerary_Data/README.md

 (3) Based on the data table, 100 travelogues are randomly selected as a test set and stored in the test table, while the basic information of the other 900 travelogues were stored in the train table.

+4.Benchmark_Model_Code.py

+This file contains the specific implementation process of five benchmark models.

 For any queries please email Xiangqian Li at 2918643257@qq.com